gorango/flowcraft/docs/src/api/orchestrators.md

 - **`executionId?`** `string`: Optional execution identifier.
 - **Returns**: `Promise<void>`

-These helper functions are used internally by the `RunToCompletionOrchestrator` and can be leveraged when building custom orchestrators.
+These helper functions are used internally by the `DefaultOrchestrator` and can be leveraged when building custom orchestrators.